FlowFuse/website/src/handbook/index.md

 living set of documents - they will evolve with time and expand as we learn and discover new things.

-Whilst instinctively we want to be open in all we do, there will inevitably by content that is [not appropriate to make public][data-class].
+Whilst instinctively we want to be open in all we do, there will inevitably be content that is [not appropriate to make public][data-class].
 That content is not shared in this handbook.